hyperledger-labs/fabric-builder-k8s/docs/tutorials/develop-chaincode.md

-# Developing and debuging chaincode
+# Developing and debugging chaincode

 Publishing a chaincode Docker image and using the image digest to deploy the chaincode works well with the [Fabric chaincode lifecycle](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html), however it is not as convenient while developing and debugging chaincode.